EHL Board of Governors - Executive Committee

 Director of Hockey Operations - Mark Kumpel

-Mark Kumpel begins his first year as the EHL Director of Hockey Operations in 2013-14.
-Among Kumpel’s day-to-day duties will be handling all EHL hockey operations, working with each coaching staff to ensure new EHL standards are met across the board and helping brand the EHL name with youth players around the country.
+Mark Kumpel begins his second year as the EHL Director of Hockey Operations in 2014-15.
+Among Kumpel’s day-to-day duties is the handling all EHL hockey operations, working with each coaching staff to ensure new EHL standards are met across the board and helping brand the EHL name with youth players around the country.

 No stranger to Junior hockey, Kumpel had a successful five-year tenure as head coach of the Walpole Express, guiding them to three consecutive AJHL playoff championships (2009-12) and two regular-season titles in (2011 and 2012).